Mohan Singh Oberoi

-Rai Bahadur Mohan Singh Oberoi (15 August 1898 – 3 May 2002) was an Indian hotelier, the founder and chairman of Oberoi Hotels & Resorts, India's second-largest hotel company, with 31 hotels in India, Egypt, Indonesia, UAE, Mauritius and Saudi Arabia.
+Rai Bahadur Mohan Singh Oberoi (15 August 1898 – 3 May 2002) was an Indian businessman and politician.
+Oberoi was the founder and chairman of Oberoi Hotels & Resorts, India's second-largest hotel company, with 31 hotels in India, Egypt, Indonesia, UAE, Mauritius and Saudi Arabia.
+Oberoi was also active in politics and was a member of both houses of the Parliament of India during his political career.

-In his obituary the Times of India said that he was acknowledged for putting the Indian hotel industry on the global map by successfully establishing hotel brands like Oberoi and Trident worldwide.
+In his obituary, the Times of India said that he was acknowledged for putting the Indian hotel industry on the global map by successfully establishing hotel brands like Oberoi and Trident worldwide.

-Early years
+Early life

-Oberoi was born in a Khatri family in Bhaun, a minor village of Jhelum District (now Chakwal District), Punjab, British India.
+Oberoi was born in a Punjabi Khatri Sikh family in Bhaun, a minor village of Jhelum District (now Chakwal District), Punjab, British India.
 When he was six months old, his father, a contractor in Peshawar, died, leaving his mother with few resources.

 After attending schools in his village and nearby Rawalpindi, he passed the Intermediate College Examination in Lahore, but was unable to continue attending classes because of lack of finances.
-Instead, he learned typing and shorthand.
+During his time studying in Lahore Law College, Oberoi lived with his uncle, a devout Sikh, who asked him to leave when Oberoi shaved hair on his chin.
+He later moved to Shimla.

 Career

-1918-1934: Early works and struggle
+Early career and struggle

-In 1922, Oberoi got a job at The Cecil Hotel in Shimla. to escape from the epidemic of plague and as front desk clerk, at a salary of Rs 50 per month.
+In 1922, Oberoi got a job at The Cecil Hotel in Shimla. to escape from the epidemic of plague and as front desk clerk, at a salary of Rs.50 per month.
 He was a quick learner and took many additional responsibilities.
-The manager of Cecil, Mr. Ernest Clarke and his wife Gertrude took a great liking to the honesty of a hardworking young Mohan Singh Oberoi.
+The manager of The Cecil, Ernest Clarke and his wife Gertrude took a great liking to the honesty of a hardworking young Oberoi.

-Mr. Clarke and his wife decided to hand over the responsibility of managing Hotel Carlton now renamed as Clarkes to this impressive young man.
-It was here, at Clarkes Hotel, that Mohan Singh gained firsthand experience in all aspects of operating a hotel.
-During their six months absence, Mr. Mohan Singh Oberoi doubled up the occupancy to eighty percent which gave them enough reason to offer the hotel – on a decided amount to Mr. Mohan Singh Oberoi as they wanted to return to England.
+Clarke and his wife decided to hand over the responsibility of managing Hotel Carlton now renamed as Clarkes to Oberoi.
+It was here, at Clarkes Hotel, that he gained firsthand experience in all aspects of operating a hotel.
+During their six months absence, Oberoi doubled up the occupancy to eighty percent which gave them enough reason to offer the hotel on a decided amount to Oberoi as they wanted to return to England.